Should a teenager be listed as a primary driver?

 Insurance companies also note secondary drivers who use the insured vehicle.
 There can be multiple secondary drivers, but only one primary driver per vehicle.

 If there are two adults in the household and two cars, the primary driver on those cars is likely one adult to each.
 Any additional drivers in the household are considered secondary, including a teen.
-They still have an affect on the rates, but since they're not considered to have as much access to the car, the increase might not be as much.
+They still have an effect on the rates, but since they're not considered to have as much access to the car, the increase might not be as much.

 When you add a third car to a household of three drivers, your insurance company automatically assigns the third driver to the new vehicle.

-A teenager as primary driver will mean more expensive rates for that car.
+A teenager as the primary driver will mean more expensive rates for that car.
 Teenagers pose a lot more risk, and as a primary driver they are assumed to drive more than they would as a secondary driver.

 How much do rates increase with a teen as a primary driver?